-The Relationship Between Dementia and Depression
+The Relationship Between Depression and Dementia in the Elderly

 One study published in the Archives of General Psychiatry found that the emergence of depressive symptoms in midlife, late life or both are associated with an increased risk of dementia.